This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 “If you want to change the feedback culture in your organization, the fastest way to do that is for visible leaders in your organization to work to become better receivers,” Heen says.

 She teaches business executives how to ask for—and learn from—feedback as part of a negotiation course she leads at Harvard Law School.
-And she’ll be giving a Masters Series presentation on the topic at the Society for Human Resource Management’s 2016 Annual Conference & Exposition in June.

 Studies have linked “feedback-seeking behavior” to higher job satisfaction, greater creativity, faster adaptation in a new role and lower turnover, she says.
 Leaders who ask for feedback are also those ranked highest for overall effectiveness, according to research by

 Zenger Folkman, which provides leadership development training.